> Tempering

 Cheat Sheet

 (1) “Key-pair authentication requires a password.”
 FALSE.
-The private key signs the JWT — that’s the whole credential.
+The private key signs the JWT, and that signature is the whole credential.
 A passphrase encrypting the private key on disk is a client-side secret, not a Snowflake credential.
-This is the single most-tested trap on Day 20 content; if you see “key-pair” and “password” together in an answer, it’s almost always the wrong one.
+If you see “key-pair” and “password” together in an answer, it is almost always wrong.
 (2) “The account locator stays the same when you migrate to a new region.”
 FALSE.
 The locator embeds region and cloud, so it changes on migration. orgname-accountname is the format that survives.
 (3) “SSO and OAuth are the same thing.”
 FALSE.
 SSO/SAML authenticates humans through an IdP.
 OAuth delegates tool access via a token.
 Different problems, different protocols.
 (4) “SERVICE-type users can still use passwords if MFA is enabled.”
 FALSE.
 Service users cannot authenticate with passwords at all.
 Key-pair, OAuth, PAT, or WIF are the only options.
 (5) “MFA is configured the same way for every user, regardless of auth method.”
 FALSE.
-By default MFA applies to password logins; SSO users rely on the IdP.
+By default MFA applies to password logins, and SSO users rely on the IdP.
 To force MFA on SSO logins too, use ENFORCE_MFA_ON_EXTERNAL_AUTHENTICATION = 'ALL' in an authentication policy.

 Hands-On Lab